+Sec.
+2469.
 Use of pole traps.
 It shall be unlawful for any person to set or use any steel trap on the top of a pole, constituting a device commonly known as a "pole trap," for the purpose of catching any wild birds, without a written permit from the commissioner.

+Sec.
+2462.
 Driving deer.
 It shall be unlawful to participate in a joint hunt for deer, wherein an effort is made to drive deer.
-"Driving deer" is defined to mean the intentional act of pursuing, driving, chasing, or otherwise frightening or causing deer to move in the direction of any person or persons known to be waiting for the deer so pursued, driven, or chased.
+"Driving deer" is defined to mean the intentional act of pursuing, driving, chasing, or otherwise frightening or causing deer to move in the direction of any person or persons known to be waiting for the deer so pursued, driven, or chased,

-Use of dogs, lights, snares, traps, etc. It shall be unlawful to use a dog for the huting of deer, caribou, or moose.
+Sec.
+2464.
+Use of dogs, lights, snares, traps, etc. It shall be unlawful to use a dog for the hunting of deer, caribou, or moose.
 It shall be unlawful to use an artificial light, snare, trap, swivel, pivot, or set gun for the hunting and killing of any deer, caribou, or moose.

-Nothing in this section shall be construed as affecting or restricting the legitimate possession and sale of flashlights.
+Nothing in this section shall be construed as affecting or restricting the legitimate possession and sale of flashlights,

+Sec.
+2465.
 Use of artificial lights for lighting game.
 The use of artificial lights between $\frac{1}{2}$ -hour after sunset and $\frac{1}{2}$ -hour before sunrise to illuminate, jack, locate, attempt to locate, or show up wild birds or wild animals shall be unlawful from Sept.
 1 to Dec.
-15 each calendar year, except as provided by law and regulation.
+15 each calendar year, except as provided in section 2354 and section 1960-A.

+Sec.
+2466.
 Other than game birds protected; "game birds" and "migratory game birds" defined.
 No person shall hunt or have in his possession any eagle.

-No person shall hunt, kill or have in his possession, living or dead, any wild bird, including turkeys, except as provided in the fish and wildlife laws.
+No person shall hunt, kill or have in his possession, living or dead, any wild bird, including turkeys, except as provided in chapters 301 to 337.
 No part of the plumage, skin or body of any bird protected by this section shall be sold or had in possession for sale; nor shall any person take or needlessly destroy the nest or eggs of any wild bird nor have such nest or eggs in possession.
-For the purpose of this chapter the ruffed grouse (partridge) and pheasant only, shall be considered game birds, and the following only shall be considered migratory game birds; anatidae or waterfowl, including brant, wild ducks, geese and swans; gruidae or cranes, including little brown, sandhill and whooping cranes; rallidae or rails, including coots, gallinules and sora and other rails; limicolae or shorebirds, including avocets, curlew, dowitchers, godwits, knots, oyster catchers, phalaropes, plover, sandpipers, snipe, stllts, surf birds, turnstones, willet, woodcock and yellowlegs; columbidae or pigeons, including doves and wild pigeons.
-Nothing in this section, however shall be construed to affect in any way the protection of migratory game birds as provided in the fish and wildlife laws.
+For the purpose of this chapter the ruffed grouse (partridge) and pheasant only, shall be considered game birds, and the following only shall be considered migratory game birds; anatidae or waterfowl, including brant, wild ducks, geese and swans; gruidae or cranes, including little brown, sandhill and whooping cranes; rallidae or rails, including coots, gallinules and sora and other rails; limicolae or shorebirds, including avocets, curlew, dowitchers, godwits knots, oyster catchers, phalaropes, plover, sandpipers, snipe, stilts, surf birds, turnstones, willet, woodcock and yellowlegs; columbidae or pigeons, including doves and wild pigeons.
+Nothing in this section, however shall be construed to affect in any way the protection of migratory game birds as provided in section 2352.